IBM-Cloud/docs/services/blockchain/ibmblockchain_tutorials.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Sample apps and tutorials for {{site.data.keyword.blockchain}}
+# Sample apps and tutorials
 {: #1stanchor}
-Last updated: 20 July 2016
+Last updated: 28 September 2016
 {: .last-updated}

-Sample applications and tutorials for {{site.data.keyword.blockchainfull}} demonstrate how fundamental applications and chaincodes function in a blockchain network.
-To learn more about the fabric code that is underpinning your blockchain network, visit the [Docs](https://github.com/hyperledger/fabric/tree/master/docs) section of the Linux Foundation's Hyperledger Project.
+The following samples demonstrate how applications and chaincode function in an IBM Blockchain network.
+To learn more about the Hyperledger Fabric 0.5 code that underpins your blockchain network, visit the [Fabric Docs](https://github.com/hyperledger/fabric/tree/master/docs) section of the Linux Foundation's Hyperledger Project.
 {:shortdesc}

-You can immediately deploy the Marbles, Commercial Paper or Car Lease demos to see chaincode applications in action.
-Keep reading to explore the Hello Chaincode tutorial.
+To experience chaincode applications in action, you can immediately deploy the Marbles, Commercial Paper or Car Lease demo below (click a Deploy to Bluemix button).
+Or continue reading to explore the Hello Chaincode tutorial.

 - [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/ibm-blockchain/marbles.git)  **Marbles**
 - [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Blockchain/cp-web.git)  **Commercial Paper**
 - [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Blockchain/car-lease-demo.git)  **Car Lease**

-## Using the chaincode tutorial
+## Using the Hello Chaincode tutorial
 {: #hellocc}
-This tutorial demonstrates the basic building blocks and functionality necessary to build an elementary chaincode application.
-You will be incrementally building up to a working chaincode that will be able to create generic assets.
-Then, you will interact with the chaincode by using the network's API.
-After reading and completing this tutorial, you should be able to explicitly answer the following questions:
+This tutorial guides you through using basic building blocks to code an elementary chaincode application.
+You will  incrementally build a working chaincode that creates generic assets for exchanging on a network.
+Then you will interact with your chaincode through the network API.
+After completing this tutorial, you will be able to answer the following questions:
 - What is chaincode?
-- How do I implement the chaincode?
+- How do I implement chaincode?
 - What dependencies exist?
 - What are the major functions?
 - How do I pass different values to my arguments?
 - How do I securely enroll a user on my network?
 - How do I compile my chaincode?
-- How do I interact with my chaincode by using the REST API?
+- How do I interact with my chaincode through the REST API?

 ### What is chaincode?
-Chaincode is a piece of code that lets you interact with a network's shared ledger.
-Whenever you 'invoke' a transaction on the network, you are effectively calling a function in a piece of chaincode that reads and writes values to the ledger.
+Chaincode is Go (GoLang) or Java code that enables users to interact with a blockchain network.
+Whenever you 'invoke' a transaction on the network, you are calling a function in chaincode that reads and writes values to the ledger.

 ### Implementing your first chaincode
+Complete the following topics to implement chaincode on an IBM Blockchain on Bluemix network:

 #### Setting up the environment
-1. Download and install Golang for your operating system at [GoLang](https://golang.org/dl/).
+1. Download and install Golang for your operating system from: [GoLang](https://golang.org/dl/).
-2. Setting your GOPATH
+2. Set your GOPATH:
-	- If you jump right to step 3, you might encounter an error similar to this: `$GOPATH must not be set to $GOROOT`.
-The $GOPATH is simply a path within your **environment variables** where your Go code and future projects will exist.
-The $GOPATH must be set to get, build, and install packages outside the standard Go tree.
-As a result, this path needs to be unique from the $GOROOT path - where your original go tree resides.
-It's not too tricky; just create a directory and point your $GOPATH there.
+	- $GOPATH is an **Environment Variable** path to your Go code and projects.
+Your $GOPATH must be set to get, build, and install packages outside of the standard Go tree.
+Therefore, $GOPATH must be unique from the $GOROOT path where your original Go tree resides.
+Simply create a directory and then point your $GOPATH there.
-	- Here's an example for a machine running Windows.
+	- Set your $GOPATH on Windows:
-		- Create a workspace for your project:
+		- Create a workspace directory for your project, such as C:\Users\ADMIN\Documents\GoProjects.
-		- C:\Users\ADMIN\Documents\GoProjects (Note that we named our workspace "GoProjects").
-		- Click the **Start** menu and execute a search for "system environment variables."
+		- Click your Windows **Start** menu and search for "system environment variables."
 		- Click **Edit the system environment variables**.
-		- Make sure you are on the **Advanced** tab, then click **Environment variables**.
+		- From the **Advanced** tab, click **Environment variables**.
-		- Now look through your system variables and find GOPATH and GOROOT.
-If you don't see a GOPATH, simply click **New** and create one.
+		- Find your system environment variables GOPATH and GOROOT.
+If you need to create GOPATH, click **New**.
-		- Again, GOROOT and GOPATH are the two paths that need to be unique.
-Your GOROOT is auto-generated when you install Go.
-It should be C:\Go\.
+		- Your GOROOT and GOPATH values must be unique.
+GOROOT is auto-generated when you install Go, and should be C:\Go\.
-		- All you need to do now is point your GOPATH to the directory you created.
-Our path for **Environment Variable: GOPATH** would equal **C:\Users\ADMIN\Documents\GoProjects**.
+		- Set your GOPATH to the workspace directory that you created.
+In this example, **GOPATH** is  **C:\Users\ADMIN\Documents\GoProjects**.
-		- If you're still confused there are some additional resources.
-Try typing `go help gopath` into your command terminal, or visit the [Go Documentation](https://golang.org/doc/install).
+		- For more details, run the command `go help gopath` or visit the [Go Documentation](https://golang.org/doc/install).
-3. Add the Hyperledger shim code to your Go path by opening a command prompt or terminal and entering the following:
+3. Add the Hyperledger Faric 0.5 shim code to your Go path by running the following command:

 	```
 	go get github.com/hyperledger/fabric/core/chaincode/shim
 	```

 #### Setting up GitHub
-The {{site.data.keyword.blockchain}} service currently requires chaincode to be in a [GitHub](https://Github.com/) repository.
-Therefore, you must register a GitHub account and set up Git locally on your computer.
-Go to [set up git](https://help.github.com/articles/set-up-git/) for more information.
+The Blockchain on Bluemix plans require your chaincode to be located in a [GitHub](https://Github.com/) repository.
+Create a GitHub account and set up Git as described at [Set Up Git](https://help.github.com/articles/set-up-git/).
+After setting up GitHub, complete the following steps:
-1. Visit [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) and fork this repo.
+1. Go to [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) and fork the repo.
-2. Now clone your fork to your $GOPATH.
+2. Clone the fork to the directory specified in your $GOPATH.
-3. Notice that in this repo there are two different sets of chaincode:  [Start](https://github.com/IBM-Blockchain/learn-chaincode/blob/master/start/chaincode_start.go) - the chaincode you will start building from, and [Finished](https://github.com/IBM-Blockchain/learn-chaincode/blob/master/finished/chaincode_finished.go) - the chaincode that you will ultimately build.
+3. The repo includes two chaincode directories:  [Start](https://github.com/IBM-Blockchain/learn-chaincode/blob/master/start/chaincode_start.go) is the chaincode that you will start building from.
+[Finished](https://github.com/IBM-Blockchain/learn-chaincode/blob/master/finished/chaincode_finished.go) is the chaincode that you will ultimately build.
-4. Make sure that it builds in your local environment:
-- Open a terminal or command prompt.
-- Browse to the folder that contains `chaincode_start.go` and enter:
+4. Ensure that the chaincode builds in your local environment.
+Open a command prompt, and navigate to the folder that contains `chaincode_start.go`.
+Enter the following command:

 	```
 	go build ./
 	```
-- It should return with no errors/text.
+The command should return with no errors or messages.

 #### Implementing the chaincode interface
-The first thing you need to do is implement the chaincode shim interface in your Golang code.
+The next step is implementing the chaincode shim interface in your Golang code.
 The three main functions are **Init**, **Invoke**, and **Query**.
-All three functions have the same prototype; they take in a function name and an array of strings.
-The main difference between the functions is when they will be called.
-We will be building up to a working chaincode to create generic assets.
+All three functions take a function name and an array of strings as input, but vary as to when they are called.
+You will be building up to a working chaincode that creates generic assets for exchange on a blockchain network.

 ### Dependencies
-The `import` statement lists a few dependencies that you will need for your chaincode to build successfully:
+The `import` statement lists dependencies that are required to build your chaincode:
-- `fmt` - contains `Println` for debugging/logging.
+1. `fmt` - contains `Println` for debugging/logging.
-- `errors` - standard Go error format.
+2. `errors` - standard Go error format.
-- `github.com/hyperledger/fabric/core/chaincode/shim` - the code that interfaces your Golang code with a peer.
+3. `github.com/hyperledger/fabric/core/chaincode/shim` - code that interfaces your Golang code with a network peer.

 ### Passing values

+The following chaincode values are passed:

 #### Init()
-Init is called when you first deploy your chaincode.
-As the name implies, this function should be used to do any initialization your chaincode needs.
-In the example, you use `Init` to configure the initial state of one variable on the ledger.
+Init is called to initialize your chaincode when you first deploy it to the network.
+In this example, you use `Init` to configure the initial state of one variable on the ledger.

-In your `chaincode_start.go` file,  change the `Init` function so that it stores the first element in the `args` argument to the key "hello_world".
+In your `chaincode_start.go` file, change the `Init` function so that it stores the first `args` element to the key "hello_world":

 ```go
 func (t *SimpleChaincode) Init(stub *shim.ChaincodeStub, function string, args []string) ([]byte, error) {